MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/migrate-to-operations-manager-managed-instance.md

 [Here](#supported-artifacts-for-migration) is the complete list of supported artifacts.

-## Migrate from on-premises to Operations Manager managed instance (preview)
+## Migrate from on-premises to Monitor SCOM managed instance (preview)

-Select the required artifact to view the migration procedure from on-premises to Operations Manager managed instance (preview):
+Select the required artifact to view the migration procedure from on-premises to Monitor SCOM managed instance (preview):

 # [Management Packs and Overrides](#tab/mp-overrides)